ngzuwayne/Boat-Race-In-Java/README.md

 This was a university project I completed in my first year, circa August 2023.

-It is essentially a Snakes and Ladders game, albeit the snakes are traps, the ladders are currents, and the pieces are boats.
+It is essentially a Snakes and Ladders game.

-Thus, Boat Race.
+However, the snakes are traps, the ladders are currents, and the pieces are boats.

 It is only printed to the terminal, so it is solely text-based.